tong0x/photo-editor/README.md

 a.
 If doing resizing (carving), please enter the number of rows and number of columns you want to remove from the image at the top-right corner of the user interface
 b.
 Carving might take a while to perform (approx. (nc + nr) * 3 seconds to run)
 3. Close the window when you are finished

+Note: 3 jpg images are attached for you to test it out!